Aaron (Ahrown) in Canaanite Mythology

 The name Aaron or Ahrown (Haroun in Arabic) is found as a god in the Canaanite and Egyptian pantheon.
+He may have originated as a Canaanite, cultural hero, a prince, who was later deified.
 In Canaanite lore, Haurun was a chthonic (underworld) deity who planted the tree of death which makes him the antithesis of Yhwh, the guardian of the tree of life.
 He is also associated with snakes.
 The name Haurun has been known to the Egyptians since 1900 BCE where Haurun was evidently the name of a foreign prince who was regularly cursed by the Egyptians.
 This god was identified with the sphinx who was depicted as the lioness goddess Sekhment with either the head of a pharaoh or the animal head of an Egyptian god.
 She was worshiped in Egypt by Canaanites in the New Kingdom who settled in the region near the sphinx and saw in this image the image of their god, Haurun, as a protective deity who was also known to them as the ‘victorious herdsman’.
 The Canaanites actually built a shrine in front of the sphinx.
 So, the god Haurun was both a protective deity and a god of death and his place in the Canaanite pantheon was prominent enough that a prince was named after this deity.
 The foregoing points to Haurun as a very ancient Canaanite name whose worship may have extended into the Arabian Peninsula.

 The Judean clergy was founded by ‘Levites’; a priesthood whose origin was the Minaeans or Dedan in Biblical literature.
 Midianites and Minaeans dwelt in close proximity.
 The exodus event surrounding Moses seems to have originated in the Arabian peninsula near the northwest border with Jordan as a cultic site associated with Jabal al Lawz (Mount of Almonds) and Jabal Maqla (Burnt Mountain) that has many of the landmarks associated with the exodus as a ‘burnt’ mountain, the name ‘almond’ (almond flowers blooming from Aaron’s rod), an oasis with date palms, the split rock, the stream and 12 wells, an altar and many depictions of cows.
 Could Haurun have been worshiped here as the ‘victorious herdsman’?
 The worship would have included the sacrifice of cattle.
 As the Judean religion evolved, did Haraun’s status devolve as he was associated with polytheism?
 Is this why he is depicted as the polytheistic forger of the golden calf?
 Somewhere along the line, Haurun regained his status and became the founder of the Judean priesthood while Moses, the Shasw rebel, lost his status and handed over his priestly duties to his ‘brother’.
 Did Ahrwon (Aaron’s) elevation over Moses happen because of Egyptian influence under the Ptolemies?
 The Ptolemies invented the god Serapis, who was a combination of the god Osiris and the sacred bull Apis.
 Is this why Haurun became the head of the Judean priesthood and Moses was left staring at his homeland but unable to enter?
 It appears that the LXX authors were attempting to please their Ptolemaic overlords by writing the ‘victorious herdsman’ as of higher rank than the Shasw rebel who challenged a pharaoh.